Enterprise AI | | 23 min read

 2. AI Onboarding Automation

-AI can create personalized onboarding checklists, answer new hire questions, summarize role-specific policies, guide benefits enrollment, recommend training, draft manager onboarding plans, flag missing tasks, route unresolved issues, and create first-week and first-month check-in prompts.
+AI can create personalized onboarding checklists, answer new hire questions, summarize role specific policies, guide benefits enrollment, recommend training, draft manager onboarding plans, flag missing tasks, route unresolved issues, and create first week and first month check in prompts.

 3. HR Case Triage and Routing